novelmc/web/main/staff.md

 <hr style="margin-top: 3.5rem;">

 ### Executives
-Executives are in charge of all lower positions; they have the ability to remove and appoint staff members, and manage permeant punishments.
+Executives are in charge of all lower positions; they have the ability to remove and appoint staff members, and manage permanent punishments.
 You probably won't see these staff members in-game often because they also are responsible for the Discord server, and community advertising.

 <div class="usa-grid-full">
         <div class="usa-width-one-half">